Skip to content

 Building a Kubernetes operator in Go: automating SPIFFE workload registration

 In the previous post I registered SPIFFE entries by hand with spire-server entry create.
-Here I build the Kubernetes operator that automates it — a controller-runtime reconciler that watches Deployments and registers them with the SPIRE Entry API, finalizer cleanup and Prometheus metrics included.
+Here I build a Kubernetes operator that automates it — a controller-runtime reconciler that watches Deployments and registers them with the SPIRE Entry API, finalizer cleanup and Prometheus metrics included.

 KubernetesGoOperatorsPlatform Engineering